Phenols importance, preparation, physical and chemical properties

-Phenols are hydroxy aromatic compounds where one or more hydroxyl group are directly attached to the carbon atoms of the benzene ring, Phenol is an organic compound which has a great industrial importance, It is used as a starting material for the synthesis of many aromatic compounds such as polymers, dyes, disinfectants, salicylic acid derivatives (as aspirin) & picric acid.
+Phenols are hydroxy aromatic compounds where one or more hydroxyl groups are directly attached to the carbon atoms of the benzene ring, Phenol is an organic compound that has great industrial importance, It is used as a starting material for the synthesis of many aromatic compounds such as polymers, dyes, disinfectants, salicylic acid derivatives (as aspirin) & picric acid.

 Preparation of phenol